awsdocs/aws-transit-gateway-guide/doc_source/transit-gateway-quotas.md

 ## MTU<a name="mtu-quotas"></a>
 + The maximum transmission unit \(MTU\) of a network connection is the size, in bytes, of the largest permissible packet that can be passed over the connection\.
 The larger the MTU of a connection, the more data that can be passed in a single packet\.
 A transit gateway supports an MTU of 8500 bytes for traffic between VPCs, Direct Connect gateway, and peering attachments\.
 Traffic over VPN connections can have an MTU of 1500 bytes\.
++ When migrating from VPC peering to use a transit gateway, an MTU size mismatch between VPC peering and the transit gateway might result in some asymmetric traffic packets dropping\.
+Update both VPCs at the same time to avoid jumbo packets dropping due to a size mismatch\.
 + Packets with a size larger than 8500 bytes that arrive at the transit gateway are dropped\.
 + The transit gateway does not generate the FRAG\_NEEDED for ICMPv4 packet, or the Packet Too Big \(PTB\) for ICMPv6 packet\.
 Therefore, the Path MTU Discovery \(PMTUD\) is not supported\.
 + The transit gateway enforces Maximum Segment Size \(MSS\) clamping for all packets\.
 For more information, see [RFC879](https://tools.ietf.org/html/rfc879)\.
++ Note the following when migrating from VPC peering to use AWS Transit Gateway, transit gateway doesn't support Security Group referencing\.

 ## Multicast<a name="multicast-quotas"></a>